Palotina: History

 The name of the municipality comes from Saint Vincent Pallotti, because some priests, who were members of the Society of Catholic Apostolate (SAC), were present during the colonization period.
-The priests of this society are kwnon to this day as "Pallotines"; hence, the name "Palotina" (feminine form, in portuguese, of "Pallottine").
+The priests of this society are known to this day as "Pallotines"; hence, the name "Palotina" (feminine form, in portuguese, of "Pallottine").
 Saint Vincent Pallotti is the patron saint of Palotina; a statue of his can be found in the central square of the municipality.
 The only parish in the municipality, which is made up only of Pallottine priests, is also named after the Saint: in portuguese, Paróquia São Vicente Pallotti.
 The parish belongs to the Diocese of Toledo.

 The major part of the population is catholic.

 Agriciltural economy of Palotina relies on production of corn, wheat and soybean.
 A 1969 survey placed Palotina in the cluster of most efficient agricultural communities in Brazil.
 According to authors of the study, higher productivity in this cluster stemmed from raising pigs, which accounts for 68% of its output.
 82% of lands were allotted to fodder crops rather than traditional rice, bean and cotton.

 Nowadays, Palotina is a near 30k inhabitants municipality with an agroindustrial economy and a hopeful future.
 Most of the population, around 68%, have Italian ancestry and about 13% of the community have German ancestry.

+On the morning of 26 July 2023, at the grain cooperative C.Vale exploded, causing 9 employees dead and 11 injuries.
+Investigation is still ongoing.